cs-util-com/cscore/README.md

 ## Logging
-A lightweight zero config Log wrapper that can be combined with other logging libraries like Serilog for more complex usecases
+A lightweight zero config Log wrapper that is automatically **stripped from production** builds and can be combined with other logging libraries like Serilog for more complex usecases

 ```cs
 Log.d("I'm a log message");